PLANNING

 Mediocre product.
 By attempting to cater to too many needs, your product fails to excel at anything, leaving customers dissatisfied.

 Wasted resources.
-Valuable time, energy, and budget are used inefficiently, with the team working on low-impact projects instead of concentrating on what matters most.
+Valuable time, energy, and budget are used inefficiently, with the team working on low-impact projects instead of concentrating on what matters most to customers.

 Missed opportunities.
 Competitors will focus on key areas and outperform you.
 You risk losing ground in the market as customers migrate to more specialized solutions.